galiacheng/azure-wls-security-samples/azure-active-directory-wls-as-authentication-provider-basic-sample/README.md

 ```

 If this page does not show up, you need to check your AAD user and password, you can login azure portal with the user to make sure you has the correct password.

+If you input user from other group, you will fail to access welcome page.